 - 6 Place sticky notes on the worksheet.
-Arrange them... - From left to right in the time sequence in which they occur. - ◆ If more than one individual is involved in a single step, you can straddle the two rows.
+Arrange them... - From left to right in the time sequence in which they occur. - If more than one individual is involved in a single step, you can straddle the two rows.

 HINT: When you begin placing sticky notes on the map, it is likely you will forget some steps and need to add these later.
-To minimize sticky shuffling, leave room at the front of the map.
-Continue adding, resequencing, etc. until you arrange the process steps in the correct order.
+To minimize sticky note shuffling, leave room at the front of the map.
+Continue adding, re-sequencing, etc. until you arrange the process steps in the correct order.

-- Draw arrows to show the flow from one step to another. - ◆ Each box (activity or operation) should have one arrow coming out of it, indicating the flow of materials or information. - Each diamond (decision) should have two arrows coming out from it: - One for the path followed if the answer is YES; - One for the path followed if the answer is NO. - When first mapping the current state, don't worry about requirements, measures and targets, or contingencies (on the bottom and right sides of the worksheet).
+- Draw arrows to show the flow from one step to another. - Each box (activity or operation) should have one arrow coming out of it, indicating the flow of materials or information. - Each diamond (decision) should have two arrows coming out from it: - One for the path followed if the answer is YES; - One for the path followed if the answer is NO. - When first mapping the current state, don't worry about requirements, measures and targets, or contingencies (on the bottom and right sides of the worksheet).
+Just use the map to document the current state of the process.